Nigel Kingscote: Family

-He married firstly the Hon.
-Caroline Sophia Wyndham, daughter of George Wyndham, 1st Baron Leconfield, in 1851.
+He married firstly the Hon Caroline Sophia Wyndham, daughter of George Wyndham, 1st Baron Leconfield, in 1851.
 She died in childbirth on 19 March 1852 at Drove, Westhampnett in West Sussex: her newborn son died on the same day.

 Kingscote married secondly Lady Emily Marie Curzon, daughter of Richard Curzon-Howe, 1st Earl Howe, in 1856.
 Lady Emily was a fellow courtier, serving as Lady of the Bedchamber to Queen Alexandra.
-They had two sons and two daughters.
-His eldest daughter, Harriet, married Arthur Wilson and was the mother of Field Marshal Henry Maitland Wilson, 1st Baron Wilson.
-His daughter Winifred married Lord Rocksavage, later Marquess of Cholmondeley, on 16 July 1879.
-Kingscote died in September 1908, aged 78.
-Lady Kingscote survived him by two years and died in December 1910.
+They had two sons and two daughters: